2025 American League Championship Series: Game 4

 Max Scherzer (pictured with the Buffalo Bisons) pitched 5 2/3 innings and struck out five batters for Toronto in Game 4.

 In the bottom of the second inning, Josh Naylor hit a solo home run off Blue Jays starter Max Scherzer to get the Mariners in front at 1–0.
-In the top of the third inning, Andrés Giménez hit a two-run home run off Mariners starter Luis Castillo to flip the lead in the Blue Jays' favor to 2–1.
+In the top of the third inning, Andrés Giménez hit a two-run home run off Mariners starter Luis Castillo to flip the lead in the Blue Jays' favor, 2–1.
 Castillo pitched 2 1/3 innings, allowing five hits, two runs, and walking one batter while striking out one.
 The Blue Jays extended their lead to 3–1 when Mariners reliever Gabe Speier walked Daulton Varsho, scoring Nathan Lukes.
 In the top of the fourth inning, George Springer scored Isiah Kiner-Falefa on an RBI double, and Springer scored on a wild pitch from reliever Matt Brash as the Blue Jays extended their lead to 5–1.
 Scherzer pitched 5 2/3 innings, allowing three hits, one run, and walking four while striking out five.
 In the bottom of the sixth inning, Jorge Polanco scored on an RBI single by Eugenio Suárez, cutting the Blue Jays' lead to 5–2.
 In the top of the seventh inning, Vladimir Guerrero Jr. hit a solo home run to center field, extending the Blue Jays' lead to 6–2.
 In the top of the eighth inning, Giménez scored Ernie Clement and Myles Straw on a two-run RBI single, further extending the lead to 8–2.
 The Blue Jays got the final out of the game when reliever Seranthony Domínguez struck out Dominic Canzone and evened the series at two apiece, making it a best-of-three going forward in the ALCS.

 Scherzer was the fourth starting pitcher with a postseason win at age 41 or older, joining: Roger Clemens (5 wins), Kenny Rogers (3), and Dennis Martínez (1).